brewpi-remix/uno-test/README.md

 In this case, /dev/ttyUSB0 is the only Arduino Uno found.
 If there is more than one, a list will be printed.
 Pick the `/dev/*` device you wish to manipulate.

-If oyu do not have BrewPi installed, you will habe to find the port in a different way.
+If you do not have BrewPi installed, you will have to find the port independently.

 ## BrewPi Wiring Test